qiongyue/tarball/README.md

 Tarball
 =======
 - - -
-a GUI tools for creating archives from file path.
+a GUI tools for creating archives from the specify full file path based on project.

 Usage
 =======